 Activity 1: Jacques Cousteau traveled the ocean using special equipment to breathe underwater.
-Learn the names of the parts (snorkel and mask and fins) and do this fun craft to help your child imagine what it was like to explore the deep.
+Learn the names of the parts (snorkel, mask, and fins) and do this fun craft to help your child imagine what it was like to explore the deep.

 Activity 2: The ocean is filled with salt water.
 Why does the water in the ocean have salt?
 Fresh water runs on rocks, and the minerals from those rocks run off into the water and collect in the ocean, making it salty. (source) A special place on earth that is REALLY salty is the Dead Sea.
 There is so much salt in that body of water that you float when you swim there!
 Here’s a short video about the Dead Sea.

 Now, let’s see this phenomenon in real life.
 This salt water experiment is sure to impress!
 This blogger includes four different liquid solutions in their experiment, but you can leave out the baking soda since this isn’t necessary for our purposes.
 She gives explanations in her blog for everything you see, so use these in your lesson, too.
 (Note: If your egg or pieces don’t float right away, don’t worry!
 Use this as an opportunity to continue the experiment by determining how much salt you need to make the object float.)